I don’t get it.

 Quality ads + solid bid = win!

 It takes time to master and most companies lose money on it, because they’re not patient enough to get results.
-In this guide, I want to help you start simple.
+In this guide, I want to help you to start simple.

-But promise me you’ll do 3 things:
+Before we begin, promise me that you’ll commit to 3 things:

 - Don’t overcomplicate things.
 The Google AdWords interface is complex, it’s easy to get lost in it and start creating dozens of variations of ads.
 Don’t.
 Keep it simple.
 Do as little as the platform allows to begin.

 - Be patient.
 This is by far the most important.
-99% of the people who lose money on AdWords simply quit too early (or spent too much too fast).
+99% of the people who lose money on AdWords simply quit too early (or spent too much, too fast).
 Have patience.
 It takes time.